Jolen: Powers and abilities

-After passing through the Terrigen mists, he is granted plant-related abilities.
+After passing through the Terrigen Mists, Jolen gains plant-related abilities.
 Among these are the ability to control plants with his mind, grow plants by linking with them, and transform into a plant himself.
 He is also able to use plants as a means of travel by shrinking, then traveling through the plant's root system.
 He is also sometimes shown recovering from fatal wounds by transforming into a plant and letting the wound heal.